FlowFuse/node-red-dashboard/docs/user/template-examples.md

 </script>
 ```

 To add a file upload component to your dashboard, insert the above Vue snippet into the ui-template widget.
 This snippet allows importing the file, and after clicking the upload button, it first tracks the progress of the file reading process and shows how much of the file is read.
-Once the file is fully loaded, it sends the message object to the subsequent node containing file-related information for further processing.
+Once the file is fully loaded, it sends the message object to the subsequent node containing the file and related information for further processing.
 However, it's important to note that this sends the buffer arrays, which we are converting into strings using the change node in the following example.

-You can try out the above example with this flow:

 <FlowViewer :flow="examples['file-upload']" height="200px"/>

-Additionally, please be aware that when using this node with Node-RED default settings, it will only accept files up to 1MB.
+Additionally, please be aware that when using this example with Node-RED default settings, it will only accept files up to 1MB.
 The dashboard uses `socket.io` for communication, which has a default limit of 1MB.
-You can increase this limit by changing the following value in the settings.js file.
+You can increase this limit by changing the following value in the `settings.js` file.
 For more information, refer to the [Settings](https://dashboard.flowfuse.com/user/settings.html).

 ```javascript
 dashboard: {